 Supplemental examinations will normally be offered at the same time as deferred final examination for that course, during Spring/Summer intersession, or block weeks.
 Supplemental examinations may be in a different format than the regular final examination but will cover the same course material as the regular final examination.
 Supplemental examinations are not allowed for deferred examinations.

-Supplemental exams do not replace the deferred examination process as outlined in G.6 Deferral of Final Examinations and are a privilege earned by meeting the criteria set out below.
+Supplemental exams do not replace the deferred examination process as outlined in G.3.4 Deferral of Final Assessments and are a privilege earned by meeting the criteria set out below.

 A student is eligible for a supplemental examination if one is offered in a course and the student meets the following requirements:

 - The student was in good academic standing in the term when the student was registered in the course,